Drolfb/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic Tac Toe done in React JS
+Simple Tic Tac Toe done in React JS based from a tutorial.